asnir/docker-luigi/README.md

 * Sample luigi-monitor (Luigi central planner - the webapp).
 * Sample luigi worker.

-To run, publish luigi's default web port ( 8082 ) use the commands bellow:
+To run, publish luigi's default web port ( 8082 ) use the commands bellow,

 And visit http://LUIGI_HOST:8082/

-It's uses [Crane](https://github.com/michaelsauter/crane) to easily deploy the docker containers.
+It's using [Crane](https://github.com/michaelsauter/crane) to easily deploy the docker containers on local developer machine.

-Use the following cli commands:
+Use the following CLI:

 ```bash